minhvip08/Cinematrix/README.md

 # cinematrix
 A media-sharing platform with robust streaming capabilities.
 Media files are stored on a Backblaze S3-compatible cloud storage, cached, and served via the Cloudflare CDN.

-Because of private tokens cannot be shared in github, Cinematrix is forked
+Because of private tokens cannot be shared in github, Cinematrix is forked, with removing all history commits (because the commits contain token).
 ## Development
 This project use a custom-built Java scripting program (jpexec) to run the backend and frontend at the same time for development purposes.
 The script is private and not meant for public use.
 ### Windows